Duncan lab

 November: Kate gave an invited Seminar at the National Physical Laboratory, London (hosted by Ian Gilmore, NiCE-MSI); presented in Nottingham for a BBSRC PHYCONET meeting and Manchester for a BBSRC NPRONET meeting and was awarded an "honorary research fellowship on drug discovery" of the Scottish Association for Marine Science.
 Kate visited The University of Aberdeen, Chemistry Department for an MRes examination and seminar at the Marine Biodiscovery Centre.

-Dr Natalie Milan MASTS Visiting Research Fellow joined the lab from Mexico (pictured at Dunnotar Castle); the Duncan group on a well deserved break (pictured L-R: Kim, Natalie, Kim ,Jordan); Dr Natalie Milan visited the Scottish Association for Marine Science, Oban.
+December: Dr Natalie Milan MASTS Visiting Research Fellow joined the lab from Mexico (pictured at Dunnotar Castle); the Duncan group on a well deserved break (pictured L-R: Kim, Natalie, Kim ,Jordan); Dr Natalie Milan visited the Scottish Association for Marine Science, Oban.
 Kate presented at the University of Manchester at a BBSRC Global Challenges Research Fund meeting.